zulkamaula/zulkamaula/README.md

 - 😄 Pronouns: He/Him

 When I'm not in front of the computer:
-- 🏊 I enjoy swimming,
+- 🏊 Swimming
-- 🏸 playing badminton, and
+- 🏸 Badminton
-- 🎤 singing.
+- 🎤 Singing

 ## 🛠️ Skills